 - Spending, saving, and earning rates tracking as you planned they would.

 If you have documented your overall retirement plan, then checking in is quick and easy.

 The NewRetirement retirement calculator enables you to document and save a very detailed retirement plan.
 All of your current information is saved, you only need to scroll through “Your Plan” to make sure your data is up to date.
-Best of all, the system can email you if you have not logged in within the last 3 months to remind you about a quarterly retirement plan check in.
+Best of all, the system can email you if you have not logged in within the last three months to remind you about a quarterly retirement plan check-in.

-    Most Americans do not enjoy personal finance.
 Looking at your finances can be stressful, depressing and confusing.
-However, there really are many benefits to a quarterly retirement plan check in.
+However, there are many benefits to a quarterly retirement plan check-in.
 Once your finances are fully documented and you are tracking them over time, you will: